-Still, it is important to note that not all mass terms are equally suited to iconic repetitions.
+Still, it is important to note that not all mass terms are equally suited to iconic repetition.
 Differences across lexical items might be due to a combination of phonological and semantic factors, a topic we leave for future research.
 An example of a contrast between an iconic-friendly and an iconic-unfriendly mass term is given in (53): SALT is iconic-friendly (as shown by the high ratings in (53)c,e), while FLOUR isn't (as shown by the low ratings in (53)d,f).
 No obvious semantic difference comes to mind, but it might be that the realization of FLOUR (involving an F circling on the non-dominant hand) makes continuous repetition difficult to realize.

-Notation: TWO-WINGS \land introduces two wings on a horizontal plane, with their tip in front of the signer; this is represented as \land (but the reader should keep in mind that the triangular shape is signed horizontally, not vertically).
-SALT/ and FLOUR/ are continuous iterations of SALT and FLOUR respectively in the area corresponding to the left wing (from the signer's perspective), while SALT \land and FLOUR \land represent iterations throughout the two wings.
+Notation: $TWO\text{-}WINGS\land$ introduces two wings on a horizontal plane, with their tip in front of the signer; this is represented as \land (but the reader should keep in mind that the triangular shape is signed horizontally, not vertically). $SALT/$ and $FLOUR/$ are continuous iterations of SALT and FLOUR respectively in the area corresponding to the left wing (from the signer's perspective), while $SALT\land$ and $FLOUR\land$ represent iterations throughout the two wings.